 Under the Hood

-Every 2018 Honda Odyssey is powered by the same 280-horsepower V6 engine, and most manage that power with the help of a new-to-Odyssey 9-speed automatic transmission.
+Every 2019 Honda Odyssey is powered by the same 280-horsepower V6 engine, and most manage that power with the help of a 9-speed automatic transmission.
 Touring and Elite trims, however, offer a smart and smooth new 10-speed automatic transmission.
-In addition to improved drivability, the 10-speed auto bumps towing capacity from 3,000 pounds in the 9-speed models to 3,500 pounds in the Touring and Elite trims.
+Although the 10-speed offers improved drivability, there is no change in the fuel-economy figures between the two transmissions.

 280 horsepower @ 6,000 rpm

 When it comes to mixing maximum family friendliness with a pleasant driving experience, it doesn’t get any better than the 2019 Honda Odyssey minivan.
 From its cool (well, cool for a minivan) design and highly functional interior to its impressive list of safety features, the Odyssey has the game figured out.
 While the Toyota Sienna offers similar room, reliability and power, it doesn’t offer a built-in vacuum for cleaning up spills.
 The Chrysler Pacifica has a sleeker exterior and offers a plug-in hybrid version, but its long-term resale and reliability scores pale in comparison.
 Those looking to the Dodge Grand Caravan will notice it costs less, but doesn’t offer the Odyssey’s advanced safety features and strong resale.